praw-dev/prawdditions/docs/index.rst

-PRAWdittions
+PRAWdditions
 ============

-PRAWdittions is a high-end library wrapper for PRAW that provides several functions that are missing from the main package.
+PRAWdditions is a high-end library wrapper for PRAW that provides several functions that are missing from the main package.
 The only dependency is PRAW.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Table of Contents:

+   filters.rst
+   util.rst